mightymorphism/docker-make/README.md

 - docker\_remote\_push(\_\*)	- push images marked as "remote" to registry
 - docker\_remote\_tag(\_\*)	- push tags for "remote" images to registry

+# Make variables

+The docker-make infrastructure is configured by setting a number of make variables and then including an appropriate subset of the makefiles in the ``mk`` directory.
+It then in turn defines a number of make and environment variables that you can use to further customize the build.

+Docker-make expects you to define at least the following variables.
+Refer to ``docker/Makefile`` for a working example.

+- ROOT - points to the root of the repo; for instance ``ROOT=$(abspath
+${CURDIR}/..)``.
+By convention defined at the top of a makefile that depends on docker-make.
+Exported to the environment as ``BUILD_ROOT``.

+- REL_ROOT - Make variable defined by the infrastructure to be the relative path from the current directory to ``ROOT``.
+Do not override.
+Exported to the environment as ``BUILD_RELROOT``.

+- REL_CURDIR - Make variable defined by the infrastructure to be the relative path from the ``ROOT`` to the current directory.
+Do not override.

+- SUBDIR - optional variable that lists the sub-directories for recursive make.

+- BUILD_SERVICE - defined at the top of a makefile to specify the service to be built.
+Used only if building multiple services from the same repository.  *NOTE*: *not* merely for use to build multiple containers in a single repo, but rather for multiple parallel logical repos in a large monorepo, each using docker-make.

+- ROOT_SERVICE - relative path from repository root to the directory holding service sub-repos in a monorepo; may be empty.

 # Using git subtree to merge into other projects

 Instead of manually tracking this repository, if you have few/no changes to